2lian/Motion-Stack/README.md

 ## How to make it work with the robot

-- I need one subscriber per joint, listening to the topic `set_angle_{leg_number}_{joint number}_real` , messages will be of type `float32`.
-The motor should go at the position that is received on this subscriber.
-That's it.
+I need one subscriber per joint, listening to the topic `set_angle_{leg_number}_{joint number}_real` , messages will be of type `float32`.
+The motor should go at the angle that is received by this subscriber.
+Yes it is full and simple angle control for now.
+Yes that's all I need.
+Here is the detail:
 - Replace `{leg_number}` with the number of the leg going from 0 to 3.
 - Replace `{joint_number}` with the number of the joint on the leg going from 0 to 2.
+- You will have 12 subscribers.

-- For the legs positions, when seen from above, `leg 0` is on the right (east), `leg 1` is at the top (north), `leg 2` is left (west), `leg 3` is at the bottom (south).
+- For the legs assignment, when seen from above,

-- Please make sure it is working by sending messages on the topic manually and checking if the motor is moving at the right place.
+  - `leg 0` is on the right (east),
+  - `leg 1` is at the top (north),
+  - `leg 2` is left (west),
+  - `leg 3` is at the bottom (south).

 - The angles should be in radiant.